Gera1313/GiveEasy/README.md

 - Integration with Stripe for donations.
 - Responsive UI to allow users to easily browse fundraisers.

-Bonus: Maybe PWA functionality to make the site installable and usable offline.

 ### User Story:

 ```md